gleyconxavier/fullcycle-c10-studies/git-and-github-advanced-techniques/README.md

 ## Git Flow

-## GPG and Commits assignature
+## GPG and Commits signature

-Git challenge - Do an verified GPG commit into the repo
+Git challenge - Do a verified GPG commit into the repo